 - Float Charging(Stage 3): When this stage is reached, the battery bank is just about full.
 However, if charge trickles out of the battery bank by various means(ex: reverse-current) outside of normal battery usage, the charge controller send in small tickles of charge into the battery as maintenance charging.
 The feeding voltage is usually just above the battery bank’s voltage to prevent overcharging.

-While charge controllers should technically have 3 stages; many are advertised as “four-stage” or even “five-stage”.
+While charge controllers only have 3 stages; many are advertised as “four-stage” or even “five-stage”.
 These extra “stages” are basically features and services provided by the charge controller like battery equalization.
 While the 3 main stages are always used during charging; a service like battery equalization is done only few times per month or few times per year and is not part of the continuously active 3-stage charging process.
-The reason many charge regulators are advertised as “4-stage” or “5-stage” is only because it sounds bigger and better than 3-stage charge controllers.
+The reason many charge controllers are advertised as “4-stage” or “5-stage” is because it sounds bigger and better than 3-stage charge controllers.

 B. Functions Besides the 3 Charging Stages (top⇑)

 Besides the 3 charging stages, there are several features and services that enable a battery bank to be charged and maintained safely.
-Some of these functions/features should be found in any charge controller; whereas others are found only in some charge controllers.
-It is important to be aware of these features so it can be determined if you have the needed features in your charge controller.
+Some of these functions/features should be found in any charge controller; whereas others are found in some charge controllers.
+It’s important to be aware of these features so it can be determined if you have the needed features in your charge controller.

 i.)Low Voltage Disconnect(top⇑): As a battery or battery bank depletes from full capacity, the voltage pressure slowly decreases.
 By reading this decreasing voltage, the charge controller can tell how much charge the battery bank has left.
 When voltage reaches a certain low voltage, the low-voltage disconnect will trip and stop anymore power from being taken from the battery bank until it has been charged.
-Take a look at this table:
+Check out this table:

 The above table roughly shows the state of charge measured by voltage (and specific gravity) for a flooded lead acid battery.
 As shown above, a fully charged “12 V” battery bank (with 100% state of charge) has a voltage of 12.7 volts.
 If a charge controller has set the low voltage disconnect to 12.2 volts, that means the lowest allowed state of charge of the battery bank is 50% (=50% depth of discharge).

-Basically, this low voltage disconnect feature is meant to protect the battery bank from being damaged from over-depletion.
+Essentially, the low voltage disconnect feature is meant to protect a battery bank from over-depletion.
 A state of charge of 50% is considered by many to be the maximum a lead acid battery bank can be depleted (without severely shortening the battery life) before recharging.